 All life absorbs the nutrients of that which it eats and with it, it’s life source – memory.
 So when people consume processed foods, chemical sprayed foods, etc., we are literally killing off our own microbiology and dying.
 There is no life in those foods.
 It’s contaminated.

-So what is Regenerative Farming?
+What is Regenerative Farming?

-Instead of planting the same crops in the same fields season after season, farmers use alternating crops to restore nutrients, or even leave fields fallow for a season after sowing with compost, manure or other natural fertilizers to allow the soil to regain some of its natural nutrients.
+Instead of planting the same crops in the same fields season after season, farmers use alternating crops to restore nutrients or even leave fields fallow for a season after sowing with compost, manure or other natural fertilizers to allow the soil to regain some of its natural nutrients.

 The goal of regenerative agriculture is to be part of the land, rather than viewing it as yet another resource we use and discard.